wso2/docs-mi/en/docs/reference/connectors/connector-usage.md

 Click on the **Report Issue** button on the connector store page for the connector.
 You will get diverted to the GitHub repository of the connector.
 Please report your issues there.

-It is preferable to create another issue at WSO2 Micro Integrator project and link that issue.
+It is preferable to create another issue in the WSO2 Micro Integrator project repository and link that issue.
 Specify the title of the issue as `[Connector]<title>`.